QCA Code Statement

-QCA Code Statement

->

-> Principle 1 – Establish a strategy and business model which promote long-term value for shareholders
+Principle 1 – Establish a strategy and business model which promote long-term value for shareholders

-> Gamma is a leading technology-based provider of communication services to the business market in Western Europe.
-Gamma’s business model is to provide business communication products that solve customer problems and make their businesses more efficient.
-Gamma delivers these services from a scalable network in each country in which it operates and best in class operational and sales platforms which enables it to exploit a wide range of routes to market via indirect channel partners, direct sales teams and digitally.
-Gamma’s business model can be found on pages 6 and 7 of our Annual Report and Accounts 2020.
+Gamma is a leading provider of Unified Communications as a Service (UCaaS) to the business market in Western Europe.
+Gamma provides business communication products that solve customer problems and make their businesses more efficient.
+Gamma delivers these services from a scalable network and high quality operational and sales platforms; which enables it to develop a wide range of routes to market via indirect channel partners, direct sales teams and digitally.
+Gamma’s business model can be found on pages 4 and 5 of our Annual Report and Accounts 2021.

-> Gamma’s strategy for growth is to:
+Gamma’s strategy for growth is to:

-> - Evolve our strong cloud telephony position into the Unified Communications as a Service (UCaaS) market
+- Evolve our strong cloud telephony position into UCaaS market

-> - Build on our fixed and mobile telecom strength to differentiate our proposition from pure OTTs
+- Build on our fixed and mobile telecom strength to differentiate our proposition from pure over-the-top providers

-> - Continue to expand in Europe to gain continued growth and scale
+- Continue to expand in Europe and gain continued growth and scale

-> - Continue to build on our digital capabilities to assure agility and sustain competitiveness
+- Continue to build on our digital capabilities to assure agility and sustain competitiveness

-> Our positive culture feeds directly into our strategy, which is being pursued both organically and, as opportunities arise, by relevant acquisitions of capabilities, products or entry into adjacent markets.
-More detail on Gamma strategy can be found on pages 12 to 13 of our Annual Report and Accounts 2020 and on our website https://www.gammacommunicationsplc.com/investors/
+Our positive culture feeds directly into our strategy, which is being pursued both organically and, as opportunities arise, by relevant acquisitions of capabilities, products or entry into adjacent markets.
+More detail on Gamma strategy can be found on pages 14 to 15 of our Annual Report and Accounts 2021 and on our website: https://www.gammacommunicationsplc.com/investors/

-> Principle 2 – Seek to understand and meet shareholder needs and expectations
+Principle 2 – Seek to understand and meet shareholder needs and expectations

-> Gamma is committed to listening and communicating openly with its shareholders to ensure that its strategy, business model and performance are clearly understood.
+Gamma is committed to listening and communicating openly with its shareholders to ensure that its strategy, business model and performance are clearly understood.
 Understanding what analysts and investors think about us, and in turn, helping these audiences understand our business, is a key part of driving our business forward and we actively seek dialogue with analysts, investors and potential investors.
 Communication with shareholders is undertaken through press releases, general presentations at the time of the release of the annual and interim results and face-to-face meetings (both at the time of results and on request).